Multithreaded Cannon Fault Proof Virtual Machine

 • Memory instructions do not trigger an exception when addresses are not naturally aligned.

 Many compilers, including the Golang compiler, will not generate code that would trigger these conditions under bug-free operation.
-Given the inherent reliance on Compiler Correctness in applications using Cannon, the tests and defense mechanisms that must necessarily be employed by Cannon users to protect their particular programs against compiler bugs should also suffice to surface bugs that would break these compiler assumptions.
-Stated simply, Cannon can rely on specific compiler behaviors because users inherently must employ safety nets to guard against compiler bugs.
+Given the inherent reliance on Compiler Correctness in applications using MTCannon, the tests and defense mechanisms that must necessarily be employed by MTCannon users to protect their particular programs against compiler bugs should also suffice to surface bugs that would break these compiler assumptions.
+Stated simply, MTCannon can rely on specific compiler behaviors because users inherently must employ safety nets to guard against compiler bugs.